 The acceptance of an ExTL may be suspended or withdrawn by the ExMC if that ExTL no longer fulfils the conditions of 11.2.1 or if it violates these Rules.
 Before such a recommendation is made, the ExTL shall have the opportunity to take corrective action over a period as determined by the IECEx Executive of up to six months and state its own opinion on the matter.

-Where, in the opinion of the IECEx Executive Secretary, a matter is considered so serious, for example an item or action that might bring the reputation of IEC and IECEx into question, that it requires immediate action, an ExTL may be suspended following consultation and support with the IECEx Chairman and at least two thirds of Members of the IECEx Executive.
+Where, in the opinion of the ExMC Secretary, a matter is considered so serious, for example an item or action that might bring the reputation of IEC and IECEx into question, that it requires immediate action, an ExTL may be suspended following consultation and support with the IECEx Chairman and at least two thirds of Members of the IECEx Executive.
 The IECEx Secretariat shall within one month, inform ExMC Members of the decision with an indication of the date of suspension.

-In such cases the IECEx Chairman shall report, with supporting information, at the next ExMC meeting for review of the decision to continue with suspension or withdrawal of the ExTL acceptance or if the decision needs to be taken before the next ExMC meeting this matter shall be dealt with via voting by correspondence by a majority of at least four fifths of the total number of members voting.
+In such cases the IECEx Chairman shall report, with supporting information, at the next ExMC meeting for review of the decision to continue with suspension or withdrawal of the ExTL acceptance or,, if the decision needs to be taken before the next ExMC meeting, this matter shall be dealt with via voting by correspondence by a majority of at least four fifths of the total number of members voting.

 In case of a suspension or a withdrawal, the assessment and testing laboratory in question shall not be allowed to claim any relationship with the IECEx Certified Equipment Scheme (noting the likely impact to its associated ExCB).